Supply Chain Optimization

 5. How does Locus compare to Blue Yonder or Kinaxis for control tower needs?

 Blue Yonder and Kinaxis excel at strategic planning and network optimization months in advance.
-Locus operates at the execution layer: daily routing, real-time dispatch, ground-level decision automation.
+Locus operates at the execution layer: daily routing, real-time dispatch, and ground-level decision automation.
 Companies often use planning platforms for strategic decisions and Locus for operational execution.
+The distinction is operating layer, not quality—Blue Yonder plans the network, Locus executes the deliveries within it.

 Written by the Locus Solutions Team—logistics technology experts helping enterprise fleets scale with confidence and precision.